2. Programming with R

 Note that any variables we created in the function are kept within the function, and you can’t access them later:

-## Error: object 'returned_data' not found
+## Error: object 'results' not found

 This keeps your working environment nice and clean, which again prevents problems.